ashtawy/CarND-MPC-Project/README.md

   <img src="cpp_ipopt_results.png">
 </p>

 The figure shows that the vehicle starts with CTE of -11 and it reaches 0 error after ~250 steps.
 The steering angle is changing smoothly to avoid dangerous and abrupt change of direction.
-The throttle is held constant at 1 (maximum value allowed) since the car's speed has not met the refernce value of 40 MPH.
+The throttle is held constant at 1 (maximum value allowed) since the car's speed has not met the reference value of 40 MPH.
 The throttle would go to zero when speed reaches 40 MPH had we run the simulation a little longer.
 This simulation was implemented in [Python/TensorFlow](https://github.com/ashtawy/model_predictive_control_in_tensorflow/blob/master/model_predictive_control_in_tensorflow.ipynb) as well as [C++/Ipopt](https://github.com/ashtawy/model_predictive_control_in_tensorflow/blob/master/src/MPC.cpp).

 ## Connection and Latency Delay
 A typical car does not respond to actuator commands (e.g., acceleration) immediately.
 Rather, there is some finite delay between the initiation of the command and the time when the car's state changes due to latency or other physical constraints.
-Such delays must be accounted for when desinging the controller system.
+Such delays must be accounted for when designing the controller system.
 Otherwise, the steering and/or throttle commands that were calculated based on the assumption that the car is in a certain state may not be valid since they will take affect too late when the car has moved to a new different state.

 The remedy for this delay problem is fairly simple when controlling a vehicle using MPC.
 The trick is to predict the car's state after the latency time has elapsed and find the optimal steering and throttle values for that future state.
 The prediction step is done using the kinematic bicycle model describe above.
-We simply assign &Delta;t in the equatinos above to the latency time (100 ms) and use the new state of the vehicle as if it were the current state.
+We simply assign &Delta;t in the equations above to the latency time (100 ms) and use the new state of the vehicle as if it were the current state.